sustainability-zhaw/integration-test/README.md

 ### 1. Initializing Database

-Run this once before starting the system to install the schema and load required data.
+Run this once before starting the system for the first time to install the schema and load required data.

 ```
 docker compose run --rm init-database